Kekeyiglory/alx-pre_course/0x01-git/README.md

 My new readme
-To be up to date
+is be up to date now